Fellipem1/PLCnext_Node-RED/README.md

 podman run -d -p 1880:1880 --name nodered --restart always docker.io/nodered/node-red:2.2.2
 ```

-> [!TIP]
+### 1.4.
+Installing Examples:

-> I have created Node-RED containers for the PLCnext AXC F 1152 / 2152 that include libraries to work with PLCnext.
+- I have created Node-RED containers for the PLCnext AXC F 1152 / 2152 that include libraries to work with PLCnext.
 These containers also include examples of sending alarms, writing and reading using OPC UA.
 To install any of these examples, use the following commands:

 - To install the "Alarm Sending" example:
 ```